Int. No. 487-A

 3. technology used primarily for internal department communication; or

-4. cameras installed to monitor and protect the physical integrity of city infrastructure
+4. cameras installed to monitor and protect the physical integrity of city infrastructure.

 Surveillance technology impact and use policy.
-The term "surveillance technology impact and use policy" means a written document that includes the following information:
+The term "surveillance impact and use policy" means a written document that includes the following information:

 Click here for full text